-The trauma and violence of the Reformation itself is testimony to how difficult we in the churches sometimes find that dynamic.
-And the history of Christian thought is scattered with moments where a paradigm shift has occurred in society at large, sending devout believers back to the texts with fresh eyes, to come away wondering, “Why did we not see that possibility before?!”
+I am an enthusiast for the insight of the reformation – the principle that finding truth in faith is about continually returning to the source – back to the Scriptures endorsed by Jesus – and asking afresh, “Have I read that right?!”
+The trauma of the Reformation is testimony to how difficult that dynamic can be.
+The history of Christian thought is scattered with moments where a paradigm shift in society at large has sent believers back to the texts with fresh eyes, to come away wondering, “Why did we not see that possibility before?!”

-From the 1940s until the last decade governments and military around the world employed senior personnel whose jobs were to collate accounts of phenomena, such as UFO’s and close encounters where an extra-terrestrial explanation seemed the most obvious explanation.
-All had the same remit; to publicize all the cases which would be explained and manage all those that couldn’t.
-From around the turn of the millennium these offices around the world were vacated.
+From the 1940s until the last decade, all around the world government agencies around the world employed people whose jobs were to collate accounts of phenomena, such as UFO’s and close encounters where an extra-terrestrial explanations were the most obvious explanation.
+All had the same remit; to publicize cases which could be easily debunked and classify all those that couldn’t.
+From around the turn of the new millennium, all these offices around the world were vacated.

 Project Mercury Astronaut Gordon Cooper